Right-wing provocateurs continue to instigate violence at BLM protests and elsewhere

 - On Oct.
 28, a member of the far-right, Trump-supporting Proud Boys was arrested in North Dakota for threatening to bomb a polling site.

-- During protests of another police shooting in which James Blake was shot seven times in the back in Kenosha, Wis., in late August, 17-year-old Trump supporter Kyle Rittenhouse reportedly killed two BLM protesters.
+- On Aug.
+25, 17-year-old Trump supporter Kyle Rittenhouse reportedly killed two BLM protesters during protests of another police shooting in which James Blake was shot seven times in the back in Kenosha, Wis.

-- In late May, Matthew Lee Rupert of Galesburg, Ill, reportedly filmed himself setting a Minneapolis building on fire and taking some items from a store.
+- Also in late May, Matthew Lee Rupert of Galesburg, Ill., reportedly filmed himself setting another Minneapolis building on fire and taking some items from an Office Depot.
 He made social media posts in support of Trump and against police.

-There are indications that these events are not just impromptu actions, but part of a loosely coordinated campaign by far-right groups.
+There were indications that the infiltration of BLM protests were part of a loosely coordinated campaign by far-right groups.
 Media reports have documented that a white supremacist channel on the messaging app Telegram encouraged followers to commit violence during George Floyd protests, according to an internal Department of Homeland Security intelligence note.

 A Twitter account claiming to be from Antifa that advocated violence was actually run by the white nationalist group Identity Evropa, according to an NBC report.